gimelbrantlab/controlFreq/README.md

 ```
 compute_iQCC_for_selected_samples(df = allelic-counts-table, reps = 1:10, sup_Q = 30)
 ```
+see Wiki for more details.

+## Related repositories:

 * For allelic bias test and differential AI test, see [Qllelic R-package](https://github.com/gimelbrantlab/Qllelic) functions and *["Replicate sequencing libraries are important for quantification of allelic imbalance", A.Mendelevich et.al](https://www.nature.com/articles/s41467-021-23544-8)*.